-The use of autogenous biological products may provide the licensed veterinarian with a unique opportunity for the control of certain infectious diseases.
-Understanding regulations for autogenous biologics is important to avoid violating the Virus Serum Toxin Act (VSTA) enforced by the United States Department of Agriculture (USDA).
+The use of autogenous biological products may provide the licensed veterinarian with a unique opportunity for the control of certain infectious diseases when USDA-licensed commercial vaccines are unavailable or not sufficiently cross protective.

 The use of autogenous biologics requires the application of sound scientific principles and good veterinary practice in those situations where USDA-licensed, non-autogenous products are not available or there is evidence that licensed products are not effective.
 A thorough diagnostic work-up must be completed to provide the microorganism(s) for manufacture of the autogenous product.
-Autogenous biologics, as with all biologics, should not be mixed with any other product.
-The simultaneous administration of other products should be approached with caution.
-Veterinary practices utilizing autogenous products are advised to maintain product distribution information as part of the veterinary client/patient record to support restrictions for use in herd of origin.
+Autogenous biologics should not be mixed with any other product.
+Veterinary practices utilizing autogenous products are advised to maintain product distribution information as part of the veterinary client/patient record to support restrictions for use.

 Autogenous biologics are regulated in accordance with Title 9 of the Code of Federal Regulations (9 CFR), Section 113.113 and Veterinary Services Memorandum No. 800.69.